JeffAMcGee/friendloc/slides/fl.md

 ------------------------------------------------------

 <br />
-We can calculate the probablility of frindship as a function of distance:
+We can calculate the probability of friendship as a function of distance:
 ![formula for probability](prob.png)

 These probabilities can be combined using maximum likelihood estimation: